simpanels/air-manager/README.md

 ---

-Automatically generated with ❤️ (and Python).
+README automatically generated with ❤️ (see readme.py).